gchure/phd/docs/src/chapter_05/section_06_methods.md

 LB-Lennox supplemented with 500mM of NaCl and the culture was regrown to OD$_\text{600nm}$ ~0.25.
 A 1 mL aliquot was taken and used to load the flow cell.

-### Flow cell
+### Flow Cell

 All experiments were conducted in a home-made flow cell as is shown in @Fig:flow_cell(A).
 This flow cell has two inlets which allow media of different osmolarity to be exchanged over the course of the experiment.
-The imaging region is approximately 10 mm wide and 100 $\mu$m in depth.
+The imaging region is approximately 10 mm wide and 100 $\mu$m deep.
 All imaging took place within 1 – 2 cm of the outlet to avoid imaging cells within a non-uniform gradient of osmolarity.
 The interior of the flow cell was functionalized with a 1:400 dilution of polyethylenimine prior to addition of cells with the excess washed away with water.
 A dilute cell